Skip to main content

 CHEM 462 – Biochemistry 2 (3 hours)

-This course follows AGBI 410/412 and is the second semester of an undergraduate biochemistry sequence.
-This instrument intensive course familiarizes student with a focus on the molecular level processes that enable life and the integration of multiple hierarchies of mechanistic regulation.
+This lecture course is the second semester of an undergraduate biochemistry sequence.
+The course focuses on molecular level processes that enable life and the integration of multiple hierarchies of mechanistic regulation.

 CHEM 490 - Teaching Practicum (1-3 hours)